mikez/spotify-folders/README.md

 chmod +x /usr/local/bin/spotifyfolders
 ```

 If your folder hierarchy is stored in a compressed format, you may receive additional instructions on how to install the "snappy" decompression library.
+Also, you may want to close the Spotify app before running this to ensure data access and completeness.

 ## Get your entire folder hierarchy